cielestrial/cielestrial.github.io/README.md

 ## How To Play

-- Holding the mouse down for 2 seconds will switch to background game.
+- Clicking on the play button will switch to the background game.
-- Continue holding down the mouse to play.
+- Clicking on the stop button will switch back to the foreground.
-- Use the bucket to catch raindrops or any other seasonal object to earn points.
+- Use the bucket to catch snowflakes to earn points.

 ## Extras

+- Theme will change with the seasons
 - Query search "reset" will reset the high score.
 - Query search "debug" will run the game in debug mode.